WICG/dbsc/DBSC-E/Overview.md

 #### IDP Calls Public Local Key Helper

-Note: To map this design with the existing DBSC
+For easy mapping with the existing DBSC proposal, please note:

 - Steps 1-16 specify the key generation process for a public local key helper
 - Steps 17-29 are [DBSC](https://github.com/wicg/dbsc), added for completeness.